Skytheredhead/stemsplat/README.md

 # stemsplat - DEVELOPER PREVIEW

 **MAC ONLY!** This is a free, high quality, no bs stem splitter.
-No weird numbers you need to ask ChatGPT what they mean.
+No weird numbers in UVR you need to ask ChatGPT what they mean.
 Back when I used UVR, there were too many settings and the default models provided super mediocre results.
 I've found [Becruily's models on Huggingface](https://huggingface.co/becruily) to be consistently good, so I'm using them for this project.